157th Fighter Squadron: Air defense

-After returning from West Germany, the squadron was re-formed at Congaree Air Base and the South Carolina Air National Guard assumed an air defense mission.
+After returning from West Germany, the squadron was r-formed at Congaree Air Base and the South Carolina Air National Guard assumed an air defense mission.
 Due to the lack of jet aircraft in the United States (most were being used in the Korean War), the 157th was re-equipped with very long-range F-51H Mustangs and the unit was allocated to the Eastern Air Defense Force, Air Defense Command (ADC).
 After the Korean Armistice in 1953, the 157th began to receive F-86A Sabre jets, pressed into the daylight interceptor mission by ADC.
 In 1954, the Mustangs were reaching the end of their service life, and ADC supplied the 157th with some F-80C Shooting Stars as an interim replacement.

-On 5 September 1957, the 157th Fighter-Bomber Squadron was authorized to expand to a group level, and the 169th Fighter-Interceptor Group was established by the National Guard Bureau.
-The 157th was re-designated as a Fighter-Interceptor squadron and became the group's flying squadron.
-Other squadrons assigned into the group were the 169th Headquarters, 169th Material Squadron (Maintenance), 169th Combat Support Squadron, and the 169th USAF Dispensary.
+On 5 September 1957, the 157th Fighter-Bomber Squadron was authorized to expand to a group level, and the 169th Fighter Group was established.
+The 157th was redesignated as the 157th Fighter-Interceptor Squadron and became the group's flying squadron.
+Other elements assigned into the group were the 169th group headquarters, 169th Material Squadron (maintenance and supply), 169th Air Base Squadron, and the 169th USAF Dispensary.

 157th Fighter-Interceptor Squadron Convair F-102A Delta Dagger, AF Ser.
 No. 56-1048, 1973.

-Shortly afterwards Air Defense Command upgraded the new 169th FIG to the all-weather/day-night F-86L Sabre Interceptor aircraft.
+Shortly afterwards Air Defense Command upgraded the squadron to the all-weather/day-night F-86L Sabre Interceptor aircraft.

 In 1960 ADC released all its F-104A Starfighters to the ANG because the F-104 fire control system was not sophisticated enough to make it an all-weather interceptor.
 The 157th was one of three selected ANG units to receive the Starfighter Mach-2 interceptors.
 The "Swamp Foxes", as a result of the national recognition as one of the best air defense units in the nation, were chosen to fly the new high performance jet fighter.